 Therefore it is much better to avoid being accused of academic misconduct in the first place!
 Please see our 'top tips' page for more details:

 Although it can feel stressful and daunting to be accused of academic misconduct, with our help there are steps you can take to increase the chances of a favourable outcome.

 If you would like further information about what to do if you are accused of academic misconduct we strongly recommend that you contact us.

-Our Student Voice Advocates can advise you about what is likely to happen next in your case, help you challenge an accusation of misconduct if appropriate, and assist you to prepare for any misconduct meeting or hearing you are invited to.
+Our Student Union Advisors can advise you about what is likely to happen next in your case, help you challenge an accusation of misconduct if appropriate, and assist you to prepare for any misconduct meeting or hearing you are invited to.
 We may also be available to accompany you to any meeting/hearing.

 It's best to get in contact as soon as you hear that you have been accused of academic misconduct as this gives us as much time as possible to help you.